Toyoki-Tanaka/project-3-todoList/README.md

 # Technologies used

-This application was built using Mongoose, Express, React, Node.js, react-router-dom, and ViteJS
+This application was built using Mongoose, Express, React, Node.js, react-router-dom, ViteJS, and JWT

 # Getting Started